hxhc/HXHC-Notes/src/site/notes/2. Areas/Programming/CPP/Xtensor tips.md

 It takes about $0.62$ s for the matrix with size $1000 \times 1000$.
 It takes about $22.6$ s for the matrix with size $4000 \times 4000$.

-> [!note] Hermitian Matrix Eigenvalue Decompostion
+> [!note] Hermitian Matrix Eigenvalue Decomposition
 >
 > use ==xt::linalg::eigh ()==
 >